Josef-Friedrich/phrydy/README.rst

      - ``Help!``
    * - albumartist
      - common
      - The artist for the entire album, which may be different from the artists for the individual tracks.
+The artists primarily credited on the release, separated by the specified join phrases.
      - ``The Beatles``
    * - albumartist_credit
      - common